Submissions

 Articles

-Original Articles should be arranged as follows: (1) Title page; (2) an Abstract of up to 250 words (with no sub-headings), which should emphasise objectives, the experimental procedure, results and conclusions; up to five Keywords in alphabetical order and in Title case should be supplied below the Abstract; (3) the main text must be sub-divided into Introduction, Materials and methods, Results, Discussion, and Conclusions; (4) Acknowledgements; (6) References; (7) Tables; (8) Figure legends; (9) Figures (uploaded as separate files).
+Original Articles should be arranged as follows: (1) Title page; (2) an Abstract of up to 250 words (with no sub-headings), which should emphasise objectives, the experimental procedure, results and conclusions; up to five Keywords in alphabetical order and in Title case should be supplied below the Abstract; (3) the main text must be sub-divided into Introduction, Materials and methods, Results, Discussion, and Conclusions; (4) Acknowledgements; (6) References; (7) Tables; (8) Figure legends; (9) Figures (uploaded as separate files in the form of Jpg or tiff files), please don't insert figures in word file.
+The length of the article shouldn't exceed 6000 words excluding references.

 Please note: